AustinKipsigei/MyCoding-Journey/README.md

   My first Program in Python is the "Helloworld",,,the code to that program is helloworld.py named above

   Variables:

   Next I learnt how to declare variables which is a way of storing values in Python Go to "Variables.py" to access the code on how to declare and use variables appropriately

+Concatenation:This is combining the contents of two strings(concatenation.py)